mcarbonne/minimal-server-monitoring/README.md

 - avoid beeing flooded with notifications (filtering + grouping)

 #### Generate notifications
-If a state is marked as failed `unhealthy_threshold` time in a row, a notification is sent (metric XX failed).
+If a state is marked as failed `unhealthy_threshold` consecutive times, a notification is sent (1 means immediately).
-If a state is marked as OK `healthy_threshold` time in a row, a notification is sent (metric XX OK).
+If a state is marked as OK `healthy_threshold` consecutive times, a notification is sent (1 means immediately).

 Messages are forwared as notifications (no processing at this step).